shunte88/LyMonS/README.md

 # LyMonS
 An LMS Monitor For The Future
+LyMonS version 0.1.35 - August 2nd 2025
 OLED information display control program for [piCorePlayer](https://www.picoreplayer.org/) or other Raspberry Pi and Lyrion Music Server (formerly Logitech Media Server) based audio device.

 <img width="800" src="assets/lymons.webp" align="center" />

 ### Features
+- SVG are utilized enabling support on many different OLED displays
+- SVG are lightweight external files, embeded graphic are not stored in memory
 - Track details are displayed only when playing
-- Display features independant scrolling of track details when required.
+- Display features independant scrolling of track details as required.
 - When playing, remaining time can be displayed rather than total time
 - Audio attributes, volume, sample depth, and sample rate are shown
-- Player attributes, shuffle, repeat, and fidelity glyphs shown
+- Player attributes, shuffle, repeat, and fidelity glyphs are shown
-- A retro clock is displayed when the audio paused/stopped.
+- A retro clock is displayed when the audio is paused or stopped.
+- Display regions are utilized for alignment, text wrapping, and layout
 - You can display current weather and time.
+Requires an API key
+- Weather descriptions can be translated to any language, however the display of same is not fully supported, Japanese, Korean, Chinese, and cyrilic languages are not supported (TBD)
 - Automatically sets the brightness of the display at dawn and dusk.
 - Multiple audio visualization modes are supported
 - Multiple visualization styles are supported